lyriano/openaudio/README.md

 ## What it does

-The beta exposes an **OpenAudio Bridge** Windows playback endpoint.
-Applications such as Spotify, TIDAL, YouTube in a browser, Foobar2000, and other WASAPI applications can select that endpoint.
+The **OpenAudio Bridge** Windows playback endpoint supports applications such as Spotify, TIDAL, YouTube in a browser, Foobar2000, and other WASAPI applications can select that endpoint.
 The audio path is: